 Our door-to-door community outreach focuses on Chicago’s most under-resourced communities, reaching people where they live and providing pet information and resources, including free spay/neuter.

-About 75% of the pets we meet have not been spayed or neutered.
-Of that number, we have been able to provide free spay/neuter and transportation for 92 percent of them.
+About 87% of the pets we meet at PAWS for Life events have not been spayed or neutered.
+Of that number, we have been able to provide free spay/neuter and transportation for 90% of them.